cjgarcia75/cs480Garcia/marbles/README.md

-# PA8: Bullet
+# PA11: Marbles
 ### Christian Garcia

 # Project description
-This project uses Bullet to move a cube and a ball around on a board.
+This project as a marble game.

 GROUP PROJECT: My teammate is Jake Lahr.
 Grade this project.

-## Extra Credit
-Used a custom collision mesh for the board in object.cpp InitMesh().

 ## Building
 To build and run this program, navigate to the correct directory.
 Make a new 'build' directory, cmake in previous directory, then make in the build directory.